Engagement strategy is the practice, not a deliverable.

 About

-I practice engagement strategy for pharmaceutical brand teams — building content systems and AI that scale brand engagement under regulatory review.
+Engagement strategy for pharmaceutical brand teams — content systems and AI that scale brand engagement under regulatory review.

-My current focus is engagement strategy and content systems for pharmaceutical and consumer brand teams.
-Over 15+ years across the OHG/IPG network, I've built content systems and engagement properties that span single-brand and portfolio scale — including the Keytruda modular content system originally piloted on lung HCP and adopted across indications, the AstraZeneca Imfinzi oncology-portfolio triage site, and the Novartis MS-portfolio triage site that did the same.
-Across each, I shaped engagement strategies that guided brand teams through tradeoffs between compliance, audience, and outcomes.
+Over 15+ years across the OHG/IPG network, I've built content systems and engagement properties at single-brand and portfolio scale — the Keytruda modular content system, originally piloted on lung HCP and adopted across indications; the AstraZeneca Imfinzi oncology-portfolio triage site; and the Novartis MS-portfolio triage site.
+Each shaped engagement strategy across compliance, audience, and outcome tradeoffs.
 Recent work centers on AI-driven content systems that scale across indications and brand contexts.

-My path to engagement strategy came through systems thinking — a BA in international relations from Stony Brook University and a master's in technical systems management from its College of Engineering.
+My path to engagement strategy came through systems thinking — a BA in international relations and a master's in technical systems management, both from Stony Brook.
 Before UX, I spent four years in Shenzhen as a business analyst, working cross-border supply-chain problems where production, quality, and cross-cultural negotiation all happened simultaneously.
-What ties the arc together is a particular fluency with complex systems — cultural, operational, technical, regulatory — and a discipline of translating complexity into clarity at the scale required.
-I came to UX through Stanford's d.school design-thinking program and HCI coursework, both online, in 2013, then built my career across New York agencies — pharma at Havas Lynx and Health for Brands, consumer at DDB and Isobar, with a steady concentration into pharma marketing at CDM and Wildtype.
-The expertise I've built is in designing the engagement systems that carry clinical complexity, regulatory constraint, and audience behavior together.
+What ties the arc together is a particular fluency with complex systems and a discipline of translating complexity into clarity at the scale required.
+I came to UX through Stanford's d.school program and HCI coursework in 2013, then built my career across pharma and consumer shops in New York, concentrating in pharma at CDM and Wildtype.

-One example: at Wildtype on Merck's Keytruda (2021–2024), I was on the team that designed a modular content system — atomic content blocks composed into modules, bundled by communication objective, and assembled into templates per channel: branded, unbranded, or third-party.
-We piloted it on lung HCP first, then carried it through MLR approval.
-The approval required educating MLR on how the modules and templates fit together, and codifying which modules required which safety information.
-We coached other indication teams on how the framework worked as adoption spread across the brand.
-That kind of architecture is what makes AI-driven content systems possible in pharma — the same modular logic that earns regulatory approval is what AI assembly needs to scale without resubmission.
+One example: at Wildtype on Merck's Keytruda (2021–2024), I was on the team that designed a modular content system — atomic blocks composed into modules, bundled by communication objective, assembled into templates per channel: branded, unbranded, or third-party.
+We piloted on lung HCP, then carried it through MLR approval — teaching MLR how the modules and templates fit together, and codifying which modules carried which safety information.
+We coached other indication teams as adoption spread across the brand.
+That architecture is what makes AI-driven content systems possible in pharma — the same modular logic that earns regulatory approval is what AI assembly needs to scale without resubmission.

 An engineering principle I carry: structure decides what scales.
 In regulated content, that means the architecture has to clear regulators, work for brand teams, and hold audience trust before AI can do anything useful.
 With that structure in place, AI becomes leverage.
 Without it, AI becomes risk dressed up as productivity.

-The teams I want to join take the architecture seriously — where what I build has to clear regulators, earn audience trust, and scale by its own logic.
+The teams I want to join take the architecture seriously — work that has to clear regulators, earn audience trust, and scale by its own logic.

 Contact